-Additionally, with the assistance of an external consultant, in February 2023 the Remuneration Committee assessed its own performance in 2022, with satisfactory results.
+Additionally, in February 2024 the Remuneration Committee performed internally a self-assessment of its performance in 2023, with satisfactory results.

-More information is available in the Report on the Committee's activities in 2022, which is available in the the "Corporate Governance and Remuneration Policy/ Committee Reports" section of the Banco Sabadell Group corporate website (www.grupobancsabadell.com).
+More information is available in the Report on the Committee's activities in 2023, which is available in the "Corporate Governance and Remuneration Policy/ Committee Reports" section of the Banco Sabadell Group corporate website (www.grupobancsabadell.com).